Summary

 | Enterprise | Custom pricing | Full Cowork, SSO, audit logs, admin controls, custom integrations | Large organizations with compliance and security requirements |

-How Cowork Stacks Up Against the Competition
+How Cowork Compares with the Competition

 | Feature | Claude Cowork | Microsoft Copilot | Google Gemini Workspace | OpenAI Desktop App |